- Date: August 25, 2014

 The results are so successful that entire industries in the region have embraced weather stations.
 Three regional stations function primarily for the sugarcane industry, which uses them to predict and manage pests, diseases and irrigation.

 “All of this contributes to the bigger picture: a healthier, better managed, more sustainable river basin,” Vásquez says.
 “More information and cross-sector conversations help everyone make better decisions about water.
 Together, we can accomplish so much more.”

 Adapting to Climate Change

-The Coca-Cola Company and WWF partnership has institutionalized the use of more precise climate information, and through training and support, has empowered local staff to use the technology for more than conservation.
+The Coca-Cola Company and WWF partnership is institutionalizing the use of more precise climate information, and through training and support, is empowering local staff to use the technology for more than conservation.
 In an age of increasingly extreme weather events, the data is proving useful for adaptation.

-For example, both AZUNOSA, a Honduran sugar producer, and Landivar University in Guatemala use weather stations to monitor the risk of floods in their local communities and watersheds.
-As weather continues to become less predictable, and time-tested methods no longer can be relied on, these stations, and the methodologies connected, will prove essential to helping farmers continue to grow food for a growing planet.
+For example, weather stations can be used to monitor the risk of floods in local communities and watersheds as a whole.
+As weather continues to become less predictable, and time-tested methods no longer can be relied on, these stations, and the methodologies connected, will prove essential to increasing communities’ climate change preparedness while helping farmers continue to grow food for a growing planet.

 Learn more about: